 - 1. model information can be easier shared by multiple views; - 2. tools do not have to deal with metamodels of other tools; and - 3. information representation is ready for dealing with versioning systems.

-We detail the CERBERO intermediate format proposal, and its relation to the modelling activity in section 4.2.2.
+We detail the CERBERO interoperability framework proposal, and its relation to the modelling activity in section 4.1.3.

 3.1.4 Modelling Key Performance Indicators